Tootsi

-Tootsi is a borough (alev) in Põhja-Pärnumaa Parish, Pärnu County], in southwestern Estonia.
+Tootsi is a borough (alev) in Põhja-Pärnumaa Parish, Pärnu County, in southwestern Estonia.
 Before the administrative reform in 2017, Tootsi had a municipality status of its own as Tootsi Parish (Tootsi vald) within Pärnu County.
 It has the population of 951 (as of 1 January 2009) and an area of 1.76 km².

+Tootsi was founded in 1938, and in 1949 was granted borough rights.

 Until December 2018 Tootsi had a station on the Tallinn - Pärnu railway line operated by Elron located in the neighbouring village of Elbi.

+There is a museum dedicated to the peat industry in Tootsi.

+Musician and playwright Ivar Põllu was born in Tootsi in 1974.